 - Foster positive and effective working relationships and partnerships between the Department and the community services sector.

 - Identify effective, creative and innovative strategies that will lead to improved service delivery.

 - Provide advocacy and advice on policy and practice in relation to purchasing and funding arrangements between the Department and the sector in relation to child protection, children and young people in care and individual and family support services.

 The Ministerial Advisory Council on Child Protection was established by the Minister for Child Protection to provide independent expert advice on child protection matters.

 Western Australian Council on Homelessness

-- Contribute to the development and implementation of state and regional homelessness action plans, ensuring integrated responses across the sector, including non government and government mainstream services, to ensure a more connected and responsive service system.
+- Contribute to the development and on-going review of state and regional homelessness action plans, ensuring integrated responses with non-government, government and government mainstream services to ensure a more connected and responsive service system.

 - Undertake sector consultation, examining current and emerging pertinent issues affecting homelessness in Western Australia.